 Vascular surgeons treat vascular disease in most areas of the body.
 “The only areas we aren't involved with are the heart and the brain,” Dr. Tillman says.

-Reducing complications from vascular surgery is the main focus of Dr. Tillman’s research on retrievable stents.
-By changing his original design from a cylinder to a dumbbell shape, with the help of his neighbor, he’s now testing the stents in new areas, including organ donation and drug delivery.
+Reducing complications from vascular surgery is the main motivation for Dr. Tillman’s research on retrievable stents.
+However, by modifying his original design from a cylinder to a dumbbell shape, with the help of Dr. Tevar, his neighbor, Dr. Tillman has been able to test the stents in new areas.

 Your vascular surgery questions answered